 naming schemes

-Implementations of this specification shall support the ipn URI scheme as defined in section 4.2.5.1.2 of RFC 9171, Bundle Protocol Version 7 (reference [1]).
+Implementations of this specification shall deliver and/or forward bundles whose source, destination, and report-to endpoint identifiers use the IPN URI naming scheme as defined in section 4.2.5.1.2 of RFC 9171, Bundle Protocol Version 7 (reference [1]), subject to policy.

 NOTES

-Node number 0 is reserved and is not a valid node number in the ipn URI scheme.
+Node number 0 is reserved in the ipn URI scheme.

 Annex F provides additional information on the ipn URI scheme.

-Implementations of this specification are not required to deliver or forward bundles whose source, destination, or report-to endpoint identifiers use the dtn URI scheme in RFC 9171 other than dtn:none.
+Implementations of this specification may forward bundles whose source, destination or report-to endpoint identifier is the ‘null’ identifier.

+NOTE – Bundles with a source identifier equal to the ‘null’ identifier are anonymous bundles.

 Implementations shall use ipn node numbers assigned by organizations that are documented in the SANA CCSDS CBHE Node Number Registry.

-Implementations shall use service numbers assigned by IANA/SANA from either the IANA CBHE Service Numbers registry or the SANA CBHE Service Numbers Registry.
+Implementations shall use service numbers assigned by IANA/SANA from the IANA “‘ipn’ Scheme URI Well-known Service Numbers for BPv7” registry.

 NOTES

-The IANA registry includes a private address space of CBHE Service Numbers that can be used for mission-specific purposes.
+The IANA registry includes a private address space of Service Numbers that can be used for mission-specific purposes.

-The ‘CBHE’ label was adopted before BPv7 was standardized; the name was enshrined in registries and is therefore used here.
+The ‘CBHE’ label was adopted before BPv7 was standardized; the name was enshrined in registries and is therefore used in the name of the SANA CCSDS node number registry.

 bundle creation